Art-Sells/Arells/Build-Notes.md

 ## Arells v1

+-Send follow-up emails(mailmeteor [get verified emails])

+### remove
+ - local testing false/true for myinv-engagement-v1 payments (and their s3's)
+ - Simplify (New episodes every friday, 2 assets (crypto/stocks (hide the others from view or loading in UI/including their s3 values until i say otherwise)) and remove (my-portfolio should re-direct  into my-investments))

 ### Trigger Organic Growth
-- add a check... if Stripe isn't connected a modal pops up showing" connect your stripe account to get payments from Arells"
+- Unlock Nvidia episodes by adding investments.

+- In our universe, our(Bitcoin) investments are lifeless… But in another universe, they are alive, and are on a mission to live forever.

+Desc:

+Species = (Bitcoin)
+Types = Products (Cryptocurrency, DeFi)
+Planet = (unique name)
+Language = (unique name and writing)

+Add investments to unlock episodes.

 - Continue chipping away at junk folder issue (novelisticpictures@gmail.com and arellstester4@outlook.com (or create new emails))
-- Fix Google Search Console links....

-- *switch from live to local testing false/true for myinv-engagement-v1 payments*
-- *brink1111111@outlook.com and j6767677@outlook.com test emails for incentives*
+- *brink1111111@outlook.com and j6767677@outlook.com test emails*

 ### Daily:
 - Verify dmarc email aggregates daily/weekly
-- Check Articles (both in main account and test accounts)

 ### Monthly:
 - Clean Up Cursor storage